naturalis/trait-geo-diverse-dl/pilot/data/GIS/README.md

 2. aridityIndexThornthwaite Thornthwaite aridity index
 3. climaticMoistureIndex Metric of relative wetness and aridity
 4. continentality Average temp. of warmest and coldest month
-5. embergerQ Emberger’s pluviothermic quotient
+5. embergerQ Embergerâ€™s pluviothermic quotient
 6. growingDegDays0 Sum of months with temperatures greater than 0 degrees
 7. growingDegDays5 Sum of months with temperatures greater than 5 degrees
 8. maxTempColdestMonth Maximum temp. of the coldest month